 Current EU pesticide legislation has not been fully harmonized amongst the member states.
 Regulation 1107/2009 sets out the rules for the authorization of plant protection products (PPPs) and replaced Directive 91/414/EEC.
-It entered into force at the end of December 2009 and became fully applicable June 14, 2011.
 This Regulation establishes a list of approved active substances.
 Only PPPs containing active substances included in the list may be authorized for use in the EU.
 Member States can approve PPPs containing the active substances.
 According to the new Regulation, the EU is divided in three different zones.
 Greece is included in Zone C (South) along with Bulgaria, Cyprus, France, Spain, Italy, Malta and Portugal.
 Once a Member State approves a PPP and it is listed in Annex I of the Regulation, it can be mutually recognized and thus authorized for use anywhere within the specified EU zone.
 However, there is a procedure that can take several months for the product to be specifically approved for use in Greece.
 Regulation 1107/2009 was transposed to national law by Law 4036/2012.